Recognizing the duty of the Federal Government to create a Green New Deal: 116th Congress

 The resolution was first introduced in the 116th Congress.
 Neither Ed Markey or Ocasio-Cortez's versions of the resolution received a vote in either the House or Senate.
-Republican Senate Majority Leader Mitch McConnell introduced the resolution with the exact same text as his own version and forced a vote on it in order to make Democrats to take a position on the measure and use it against them in the 2020 election.
+Republican Senate Majority Leader Mitch McConnell introduced the resolution with the exact same text as Markey's own version and forced a vote on it in an attempt to make Democrats to take a position on the measure and use it against them in the 2020 election.
 Democrats refused to legitimize the effort and voted "present" in protest.
-The Resolution was thus defeated 0-57.
+The Resolution was thus defeated 0-57, with three conservative Democrats and one independent also voting against McConnell's resolution.

 117th Congress

 The resolution was introduced on April 20, 2021 and received 101 co-sponsors.

 Marjorie Taylor Greene challenged the resolution's sponsor Alexandria Ocasio-Cortez to a debate over the measure.
 Greene said in a tweet that she was told by Ocasio-Cortez to read "all 14 pages" first, and Greene seemingly admitted that she had not yet read the resolution.